uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         A vector that encodes information about single real object or an event.
         Contains at least one :term:`feature`.

+    Inference
+        A process of obtaining outputs from the :term:`model` created on the :term:`training` stage

     Instance
-        A vector of at least one :term:`feature` values and zero or more :term:`label<Label>` values.
+        A vector of at least one :term:`feature` value and zero or more :term:`label<Label>` values.
         Each of :term:`labels<Label>` and :term:`features<Feature>` can encode different objects or events.

     Label
-        :term:`Feature` of some object or event which is present on the :term:`training` stage but unavaliable on the :term:`prediction` stage.
+        :term:`Feature` of some object or event which is present on the :term:`training` stage but unavaliable on the :term:`inference` stage.

+    Model
+        A result of :term:`training` machine-learning algorithm that stores information necessary to run :term:`inference` on a new :term:`dataset`.

     Observation
         A synonym for :term:`instance`.

     Prediction
-        - A process of obtaining outputs from the :term:`model` created on the :term:`training` stage.
+        - A synonym for :term:`inference`.
         - An output of the :term:`trained<Training>` :term:`model` when provided with an input :term:`instance`.

     Response
-        A single value corresponding to an :term:`observation`.
-For example, response may be a label indicating that an observation belongs to a particular class.
+        A value of a single :term:`label`.
+For example, response may be a flag indicating that an observation belongs to a particular class.

     Sample